 Mozilla Firefox now blocks Adobe Flash, thanks to its horrible ongoing security problems.
 Not the least of which are the three plugin bugs exploited by Italy’s now-notorious Hacking Team, which we covered yesterday.

 The block will last until you’re running a version with all known vulnerabilities patched.
 After the earlier revelations of three unpatched “zero-day” vulnerabilities in Flash, luminaries from Firefox and Facebook are saying, “Enough is enough!”

 Also in this weeks edition of Click from the BBC in London

-There’s more on these stories on Phuket Island Radio 91.5 and 102.5FM on Sunday from 9:30am and also available online via the mobile streaming servers.
+There’s more on these stories and our BBC EDUtainment shows Healthcheck, Discovery, Science in Action and Digital Planet all on Phuket Island Radio 91.5 and 102.5FM on Sunday from 8:00 am and also available online via the mobile streaming servers.